krzemienski/awesome-from-stars/README.md

 * [ibilux/MobyDroid](https://github.com/ibilux/MobyDroid): Android Device Manager with a Graphic User Interface (GUI) – Manage Android on Linux, Windows and MacOS.
 * [MochiDiffusion/MochiDiffusion](https://github.com/MochiDiffusion/MochiDiffusion): Run Stable Diffusion on Mac natively
 * [tjenkinson/mock-hls-server](https://github.com/tjenkinson/mock-hls-server): Fake a live/event HLS stream from a VOD one.
 Useful for testing.
 Supports looping.
-* [babysor/MockingBird](https://github.com/babysor/MockingBird): 🚀AI拟声: 5秒内克隆您的声音并生成任意语音内容 Clone a voice in 5 seconds to generate arbitrary speech in real-time
+* [babysor/MockingBird](https://github.com/babysor/MockingBird): 🚀Clone a voice in 5 seconds to generate arbitrary speech in real-time
 * [kylef/Mockingjay](https://github.com/kylef/Mockingjay): An elegant library for stubbing HTTP requests with ease in Swift
 * [LanceGin/Mockman](https://github.com/LanceGin/Mockman): Manage and start the mock servers on your local platform easily
 * [mock-server/mockserver](https://github.com/mock-server/mockserver): MockServer enables easy mocking of any system you integrate with via HTTP or HTTPS with clients written in Java, JavaScript and Ruby.
 MockServer also includes a proxy that introspects all proxied traffic including encrypted SSL traffic and supports Port Forwarding, Web Proxying (i.e. HTTP proxy), HTTPS Tunneling Proxying (using HTTP CONNECT) and SOCKS Proxying (i.e. dynamic port forwarding).